tiayyba/CYT180_Lab2/README.md

 * Late submissions receive **-20% per day**
 * Submissions that do not follow the instructions will receive a **grade of zero**
-* Academic integrity policies apply
+* Academic integrity policies apply.

----

-✅ This lab builds essential skills for future cybersecurity data analysis labs.
+* AI-generated answers are not permitted and may result in a grade of zero.